Boeing 737 MAX test pilot grappled with simulator flaws, too

-Such calibration problems may have contributed in some way to Mark Forkner's observations and conclusions of MCAS' behaviour, the pilot, and a second former Boeing engineering employee, Rick Ludtke, said.
+Such calibration problems may have contributed in some way to then-chief technical pilot Mark Forkner's observations and conclusions about MCAS' behavior, the former pilot, and a second former Boeing engineering employee, Rick Ludtke, said.

+The messages, first reported by Reuters, appear to be the first publicly known observations that MCAS behaved erratically during testing before the aircraft entered service.

-At one point during the 9-minute conversation, the MAX's then-chief technical pilot Forkner tells colleague Patrik Gustavsson that he was in his hotel room "with an ice cold grey goose" after a session on a flight simulator earlier in the day.
+At one point during the 9-minute conversation, Forkner tells colleague Patrik Gustavsson that he was in his hotel room "with an ice cold grey goose" after a session on a flight simulator earlier in the day.

 The Nov.
 16, 2016 conversation took place four months before the U.S. Federal Aviation Administration certified the MAX, the latest iteration of Boeing's 737 aircraft, and two years before deadly crashes in Indonesia and Ethiopia killed 346 people.